ayang114/Web-Based-Chatroom/README.md

-# Installation
+# Online Chatroom

+A real-time online chatroom application allowing users to join, message, and interact with others in a shared chat space.

+### Installing

-To clone and run this application, you'll need Git and Node.js installed on your computer. \
+To clone and run this application, you'll need Git and Node.js installed on your computer.

 <b>Setting Up and Running Guide</b>